yatli/ZALARM-install/README.md

 # mkfs.ext4 /dev/sdb1
 ```

+Note: for newer Linux systems, `mkfs.ext4` will enable new optional ext4 features not compatible with kexecboot.
+This results in kexecboot unable to mount the partition and scan for the kernel.
+Go to kexecboot->system menu->debug and check the logs.
+If it says "cannot mount... invalid arguments" this is probably it.
+A workaround is to explicitly disable the newer optional features: `mkfs.ext4 -L alarmz -O ^has_journal,^64bit,^huge_file /dev/sdb1`

 Your card should now be partitioned and formatted correctly for Arch so download the latest [Zaurus C3x00 ALARM rootfs tarball](https://github.com/greguu/alarm-zaurus-c3x00/releases).
 Presuming that the ALARM rootfs is saved within the current directory and your target card is mounted on /dev/sdb1 you'd run something like the following to extract the rootfs:

 ```sh